 The focus is on the principles and beliefs upon which the United States was founded and on the structure, function, and powers of government at the national, state, and local levels.
-This course is the culmination of the civic and governmental content and concepts studied from Kindergarten through required secondary
+This course is the culmination of

 Economics with emphasis on the free enterprise system and its benefits is the culmination of the economic content and concepts studied from Kindergarten through required secondary courses.
 The focus is on the basic principles concerning production, consumption, and distribution of goods and services in the U.S. and a comparison with those in other countries around the world.
 Students examine the rights and responsibilities of consumers and businesses.
 Students analyze the interaction of supply, demand, and price and study the role of financial institutions in a free enterprise system.
 Types of business ownership and market structures are discussed as a basic concepts of consumer economics.
 The impact of a variety of factors including geography, the federal government, economic ideas from important philosophers and historic documents, societal values, and scientific discoveries and technological innovations on the national economy and economic policy is an integral part of the course.